Laura M. Robinson: Acting

-Robinson's first major acting role was Detective Christine Meadows, a rare female homicide detective, from 1985 to 1988, on three seasons of Night Heat, an American television series filmed in Toronto.
+Robinson’s first major acting role was Detective Christine Meadows, a rare female homicide detective, on Night Heat.
+She appeared in three seasons of the American television series, which was filmed in Toronto, from 1985 to 1988.
 Playing Balderdash was among the TV cast and crew's favorite pastimes between takes.

 In 1986, Robinson, credited as McKinlay Robinson, her middle name, joined the American Broadcasting Company (ABC) television network Talent Development Program, auditioning in New York City, then moving to Los Angeles.
 She used this name for a 1987 role as P'Gell Roxton, the main villain in The Spirit, a television film based on the comics character that was meant to be the beginning of a series that never materialized.
 She was under contract to ABC for four years.
-By 1991, Robinson's earnings from acting had reached as much as she was making from Balderdash royalties.
+By 1991, Robinson's earnings from acting matched those from Balderdash royalties.

-In 1991, Robinson (back to Laura Robinson) starred as the title role on the Lifetime American cable television network (Lifetime was partly owned by ABC) series Veronica Clare.
-The series tried to capture the flavor of 1940s Hollywood film noir, and the title character was the owner of a jazz club who moonlighted as a private investigator.
-Robinson credited her experience playing femmes fatale and her smoky voice with getting the role over several hundred other actresses.
-Reviewers commented on Robinson's sultry voice, wavy hair, and sex appeal, with one comparing her to Jessica Rabbit as voiced by Kathleen Turner, but criticized her acting.
+In 1991, Robinson (back to Laura Robinson) starred in the title role on the Lifetime network series Veronica Clare.
+Inspired by 1940s Hollywood film noir, the series stars Robinson as the owner of a jazz club who moonlights as a private investigator.
+Robinson credited her experience playing femmes fatale and her smoky voice with winning her the role over several hundred other actresses.
+Reviewers commented on Robinson's sultry voice, wavy hair, and sex appeal, with one comparing her to Jessica Rabbit as voiced by Kathleen Turner in Who Framed Roger Rabbit, but criticized her acting.
 The show lasted nine episodes.